Upper Respiratory Infection (cont.)

 Epiglottitis is an upper respiratory infection in children that may have a more sudden onset of sore throat, feeling of a lump in the throat, muffled voice, dry cough, very painful swallowing, and drooling.

 Upper respiratory infections in the lower part of the upper respiratory tract, such as, laryngotracheitis, are more commonly featured with dry cough and hoarseness or loss of voice.
-Barking or whooping cough, gagging, rib pain (from severe cough) are other presenting features.
+Barking or whooping cough, gagging, rib pain (from severe cough) are other symptoms and signs.

 Find out what women really need.